authelia/authelia/docs/content/contributing/development/environment.md

 ---
 title: "Environment"
 description: "How to configure your development environment."
-lead: "This section covers the environment we recommend for development."
+summary: "This section covers the environment we recommend for development."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []